 BIA has made two contentions with regard to the Operation and Maintenance Expenses.
 The Objector has contended that the apportionment of the O&M expenses of MeECL (1/3rd of the expenses) should not be allowed as they do not pertain to the distribution business.
-Further, BIA has also contended that the claim of Petitioner towards pay revision is not backed with any documentary evidence and hence, should not be considered at this point of time.
+Further, BIA has also contended that the claim of Petitioner

-With regards to the apportionment of the holding company expenses (I/3rd of the MeECL) expenses the Petitioner would like to submit that these expenses pertain to centralized shared services such as the Accounting, Audit and HR which are integral expenses of any company.
+With regards to the apportionment of the holding company expenses (I/3rd of the MeECL) the Petitioner would like to submit that these expenses pertain to centralized shared services such as the Accounting, Audit and HR which are integral expenses of any company.
 Since, in the MeECL these are centralized services and are shared by all three subsidiary companies hence these are part of distribution business only.

-With Regards to the Pay Revision impact, it is submitted that non-consideration of the impact of pay revision during MYT and considering the same at the time of truing up would violate the principle of MYT laid down in the Tariff Policy 2016, which aims at reducing the uncertainties and minimize the gap between the projections and the actual.
+With Regards to the Pay Revision impact, it is submitted that non- consideration of the impact of pay revision during MYT and considering the same at the time of truing up would violate the principle of MYT laid down in the Tariff Policy 2016, which aims at reducing the uncertainties and minimize the gap between the projections and the actual.